joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5968166/2024/12/04/tyrese-haliburton-pacers-raptors/

 **How the Sabres hit new low in panic-filled, historic collapse against Avalanche**\
-`“We’ve had enough wake-up calls,” Tage Thompson said.
-“It’s terrible.
-That’s all there is to it.”`\
+`"We've had enough wake-up calls," Tage Thompson said.
+"It's terrible.
+That's all there is to it."`\
 https://nytimes.com/athletic/5968252/2024/12/04/sabres-collapse-new-low-avalanche/

 **How many games can Leeds afford to lose and still win promotion?**\